How to Train Your MAML to Excel in Few-Shot Classification: Making MAML Permutation-Invariant during Meta-Testing

+We further explore an efficient approach to make MAML permutation-invariant, which is to \textbf{manipulate the learned initialization of $\{\vw_c\}_{c=1}^C$}.
+Concretely, MAML is sensitive to the permutations in class assignments because $\vw_c\neq\vw_{c'}$ for $c\neq c'$.
+One method to overcome this is to make $\vw_c=\vw_{c'}$ during meta-testing.
+Here, we investigate re-initializing each $\vw_c$ by their average in meta-testing: $\vw_c\leftarrow\frac{1}{N}\sum_{c'=1}^{N} \vw_{c'}$.
+By doing so, no matter which permutation we perform, the model after inner loop optimization will be the same and lead to the same query set accuracy. \autoref{tab:test_avg} summarizes the results; this approach improves vanilla MAML (see \autoref{tab:ensemble}) in three of the four cases.

-The third direction is \textbf{forced permutation invariance.} That is, we initialize each $\vw_c$ by the average: $\frac{1}{N}\sum_{c=1}^{N} \vw_c$.
-By doing so, no matter which permutation we perform, the resulting inner loop update is the same.
-At first glance, this approach makes less sense as the resulting $\vw_c$ simply takes chances in classification.
-However, please note that according to \autoref{fig:multistep}, even the original initialization has an averaged chance accuracy.
-This approach is further inspired by viewing the permutation in meta-training as a special form of dropout~\cite{srivastava2014dropout}.
-That is, in meta-training, we receive a task with an arbitrary permutation, which can be understood as drawing a permutation at random for the task.
-In meta-testing, we then take expectation over the distribution, which essentially lead to the averaged $\vw_c$. \autoref{tab:test_avg} shows the results, which improve vanilla MAML (see \autoref{tab:ensemble}) in three of four results.
+At first glance, this approach may not make sense since the resulting $\{\vw_c\}_{c=1}^C$, before inner loop updates, are identical and simply make random predictions.
+However, please note that even the original $\{\vw_c\}_{c=1}^C$ have an averaged chance accuracy (cf. \autoref{fig:multistep}).
+In~\autoref{suppl_s_dropout}, we provide an explanation of this approach by drawing an analogy to dropout~\citep{srivastava2014dropout}.
+In short, in meta-training, we receive a task with an arbitrary permutation, which can be seen as drawing a permutation at random for the task.
+In meta-testing, we then take expectation over permutations, which essentially lead to the averaged $\vw_c$.